Orioles rally late, defeat Red Sox in 10th | Sports-Games

 Orioles rally late, defeat Red Sox in 10th

-Matt Barnes (1-2) took the loss while Miguel Castro escaped Sulser's jam in the 10th to earn the victory.
-Castro now is 1-0.
+Matt Barnes (1-2) took the loss, while Miguel Castro (1-0) escaped Sulser's jam in the 10th to earn the victory.
 Martin Perez started and threw seven strong innings for Boston, giving up one run on five hits and striking out six, but a late Orioles' rally left him with a no-decision.

-Alex Cobb threw five solid innings, giving up two runs, but once the Orioles fell behind, they couldn't catch up until late in the game.
+Alex Cobb threw five solid innings, giving up two runs.
 Baltimore took an early lead when Pat Valaika hit a solo homer off Perez in the second for a 1-0 lead.
 Jackie Bradley Jr. tied the game in the fifth on a home run to straightaway center.
 Boston took a 2-1 lead later in the fifth on an Alex Verdugo double.

 In the sixth, Kevin Pillar gave the Red Sox a 3-1 advantage with a soft infield RBI single.
 The Orioles, who have made a habit of late rallies, tied the game in the eighth when Anthony Santander crushed a two-run homer to left that made it 3-3.
 He has now hit in 17 straight games and has 10 home runs on the season.